puppetlabs/puppet-docs/source/windows/installing.markdown

 * [For Puppet Enterprise][pedownloads]
 * [For open source Puppet][downloads]

 Currently, these two packages are identical except for the directory they install into.
-They may diverge further at a later date.
+They may diverge significantly in future versions.

 ### Supported Platforms